MichaelMattern/Article-Analysis-PCA-Tsne/README.txt

 2. Deploy your own Streamlit App using our code

 The easiest by far is Option 1, but Option 2 offers more control over the process.
-    Additionally, a deployed Streamlit App sometimes crashes, and an admin is required to restart it.
+    Additionally, a deployed Streamlit App occassionally crashes, and an admin is required to restart it.
     If that occurs, option 2 will ensure a reliable way to execute the project